 NO has been one of the longest running cycles by VanMatre.
 Beginning in 1982 she concentrated on themes of nuclear proliferation; later, industrial pollution and dangerous technology were the concept.
 The horror of Chernobyl was the subject of NO in a group of 1986-96 gray drawings on torn and cut paper.
 In 1997, HOPE IN BLUE entered a new phase with the addition of color, the focus of the work’s tension.
 This cycle in retrospect served as an ominous prediction of her 2001-02 WTC (World Trade Center) that said “NO” to terror and intolerance through three dimensional vertical diptychs.

-2003-04 marked the introduction of the installations In Time In Between-Smoke and In Time In Between-Volcano containing large layered forms with dramatic shadow effects.
+2003-04 marked the introduction of the installations In Time In Between-Smoke and In Time In Between-Volcano containing ambiguous cloud/smoke forms with dramatic shadow effects.
 In 2005 her cycle LINES ABOVE featured vibrant objects in graphite on synthetic paper, three-color silkscreen on glass, and black and white lithography.
-Another cycle, CITIES, showed 18 different images of the sky above various cities.
-In 2006 her cycle PRIMARY COLORS utilized intricate drawing techniques, silkscreen on glass, collage materials like textured paper and foil, and color-layering, to evoke a magnified view of the world above the horizon.
-DENSITY ABOVE from 2006 is a group of paintings based on observations of rock formations in Sedona, Arizona and New York City’s Central Park.
+Another sequence, CITIES, showed different images of the sky over various cities.
+In 2006 her series PRIMARY COLORS utilized collage materials like textured paper and foil, and color-layering, to evoke a magnified view of the world above the horizon.
+DENSITY ABOVE from 2006, is a group of paintings based on observations of rock formations in Sedona, Arizona and New York City’s Central Park.